soodaayush/udemy-price-tracker/README.md

 ## Inspiration

-I wanted to solve a problem about fetching Udemy prices without going to their website itself.
-That is when I made this service.
+I wanted to solve the problem of fetching Udemy prices without having to visit their website.
+That's when I created this service.

 ## Challenges

-Finding what specific elements to target when scraping Udemy's website.
+Identifying the specific elements to target when scraping Udemy's website.

 ## Lessons Learned

-I learned the fundamentals of web scraping using Pyppeteer.
-I learned how to use Twilio's text messasing service.
+I learned the fundamentals of web scraping using Pyppeteer and how to use Twilio's text messaging service.

 ## The Service

-This Python program uses the Pyppeteer package to scrape prices off of Udemy's website, and sends a message using Twilio to a phone number containing the prices and their course descriptions.
+This Python program uses the Pyppeteer package to scrape prices from Udemy's website and sends a message using Twilio to a phone number containing the prices and course descriptions.